fuine/msc-thesis-typst/content/ch3_results.typ

       columns: (1fr, 1fr, 1fr),
       align: center,
       inset: 5pt,
-      table.header(
-        [Heuristic algorithm], [EAUC], [NEAUC]
+      table.header([Heuristic algorithm], [EAUC], [NEAUC]),
+      ..args,
     ),
-      ..args
-    ),
     caption: flex-caption(
       [ECDF AUC values resulting from optimization on the #dataset dataset.
 Each curve has been created based on ten independent runs of the experiment.], [ECDF AUC values resulting from optimization on the #dataset dataset.], ),
   )
 }

+// @typstyle off
 #auc-table(
   dataset: [Aspartus],
   [DES], [662.44], [0.95],